Willowlark/thelittlethingswemiss/_posts/PbP/2017-08-31-world-guide.md

 ### Settlements & Places of Interest

-* Y - Village
-* BB1 - Village
+* **I - Estad**: A small Eraian town.
+There's a fair bit of military presence in Town, Estad was a staging point back during the war with Callora.
+While no where near as much as there used to be, Estad gets by as the border town between the two countries, keeping the military installments functional just in case.
+* **J - Trisp**: is a town separated out from the rest of Eraia as a form of monestary.
+The village consists mainly of a large church complex where light magic, Lylalel, and all things in her light are studied.
+The rest of the village are farmers are other tradesmen who keep the complex running smoothly.
+It's a quiet place that rarely gets visitors.
-* **FF - Lyall**: The grand capital of Eraia.
+* **K - Lyall**: The grand capital of Eraia.
 Black and purple decorations adorn stain glass coated walls.
 Churches stand out as darker stone than the rest of the buildings.
 The grand cathedral is one of the largest buildngs in the world, with half a dozen wings covering every aspect of Eraian's religion and government.
-* LL1 - Town
-* LL2 - Village
+* **L - Lithis**: Orignally the capital of the rabbit laguz.
+Originally a city covered in grass, it was a strange yet wonderful feeling of being on a grassy knoll and yet in the city.
+That said after Eraia took over there are much more stone streets and buildings, the trademark black churches of Eraia in stark contrast to the prior buildngs.
+* **M - Ebonary**: A fledging trade city for Eraia.
+Built like a smaller Lyall, the city was founded to faciitate trade between Theanovene and Eraia.
+The city is characterized by large wooden drydocks where Eraia is building ships.
+It's recently had an influx of Kissaelain residents, refugees from the conquered territories.
+The war is starting to affect the city, the miitary presence has increased drastically and the drydocks are starting to look towards naval ship designs.
+* **T - Effera**: is a small town that's mostly military.
+The town came up as a outpost at first to protect Eraia's trade route with Theanovene.
+It's inception was a wise move, Dreca quickly moving their area of influence.
+The outpost built up quickly into a town and also serves as a protection point for traders along the Drecian border.

 ---